-Developer Jane Manchun Wong spotted Avatars in Facebook for Android app package.
-Facebook Avatars is an unreleased feature, presently under ‘early development’ and no timeline for testing or release is set yet.
+Developer Jane Manchun Wong spotted Avatars on Facebook for the Android app package.
+Facebook Avatars is an unreleased feature, presently under ‘early development, and no timeline for testing or release is set yet.

 The feature will let users create personalized and illustrated stickers of themselves to use the Messenger app and the comments on the social media platform.
 It allows users to customize the avatars according to skin color, hairstyle, and facial features.

-Facebook may be on course to use AI and machine vision to create the avatars based on the photos of the users.
+Facebook may be on course to use AI and machine vision to create avatars based on users’ photos.
 It should consider a lot of factors before putting these to use.
 For one, if the avatars misrepresent any emotion or appearance of a user, the ‘avatars’ will lose popularity.
-Adding to this are the recent privacy issues regarding the social media, which demand further perfection of its executions.
+Adding to this are the recent privacy issues regarding social media, which demand further perfection of its executions.